-Myelodysplastic syndrome (MDS) is a condition that affects the production of blood cells in your bone marrow.
+Myelodysplastic syndromes (MDS) affect the production of blood cells in your bone marrow.
 Your risk of developing MDS depends on many factors, including age.

 In some cases, this can be cured by a stem cell transplant.
 But that can be a risky procedure, and it can’t be performed on everyone.
 Other treatments are designed to prevent or delay the development of AML.